Do Swim Diapers Hold Urine? Swim diaper hack included...

 • But it’s not very convenient when you have to clean up the poopy mess.

-• It is also designed to trap the poop, but also just like its disposable counterpart, it’s not 100% effective.
+• It is also designed to trap the poop, but also just like it’s disposable counterpart, it’s not 100% effective.

 • But it’s more likely to fulfill its purpose if you choose a diaper with a snug fit.